-This simple romaine hearts salad recipe is so elegant and perfect for fall and winter!
+This simple pear and blue cheese salad recipe is so elegant and perfect for fall and winter!
 Seasonal ingredients and a homemade blue cheese vinaigrette give it a distinctly French flair.

-This romaine hearts salad is really classy, really elegant, and very French.
+This pear and blue cheese salad recipe is really classy, really elegant, and very French.
 So when you're eating it, you can imagine yourself in a cozy French bistro, watching the fashionable people walk by.
 It's très français, as they would say.

 The only thing that takes any time at all is to make the blue cheese vinaigrette, and most of that time is just chillin'.
 Literally.
 Otherwise, this salad comes together in less than 15 minutes.